 A big congratulations to the other finalists for making it into the top 16.
 The other finalists were Emma Hogan, Imogen Bath, Jasmine Jones, Lalita Gunasagaran, Sune Minaar and Thomas Windsor.
 Your photos were fantastic!

-A huge thanks to Rio Tinto for their ongoing support of the Earth Assist program.
+A huge thanks to Rio Tinto for their substantial and much appreciated ongoing support of the Earth Assist program.

 "Wild West Photo Competition" Finalists